parsaeisa/Notes/DevOps/kubernetes.md

 Also you can **detach** a volume from your deployment, simply by removing it in Administrator > Workloads > Deployments > your application > Configuration tab.

 Volumes can be deleted.

+### Configmaps

+Configmaps are subset of __volumes__.

+I don’t know the difference between configmaps and deployment configs .

+A service in k8s reads configuration variables from a config file that is  stored in the k8s itself.

+This is useful when an incident is happening and we want to configure the connections or behavior of system very quickly.
+Without the need of ( is need correct here?? ) changing the project in source code ( creating branches and merge requests and shit )

+#### Secrets

+In our configmaps, we may need to store some passwords . e.g. the username and password for connection to a database .
+These passwords should not be shown in the configmaps . so we store them in secrets to be available merely for administrators.

 ## Cluster role binding